 Before granting a licence the veterinary surgeon acting on our behalf must be satisfied that:

-- The Council may at any time revoke or amend any licence condition apart from those covered by 8 a) to 8 f) above.
+- the Council may at any time revoke or amend any licence condition apart from those covered by a) to f) above

-You can appeal to the Magistrates' Court if you disagree with our decision to not to give you a licence or the conditions of the licence.
+If you disagree with our decision to refuse a licence or any conditions you can appeal to the Magistrates' Court.
 The court will make a decision on your appeal.

 Offences and penalties